 We love driving boats

 Driving the boats does not excite everyone (it is a lot of extra responsibility) but many of us just love it.
-Clidive usually has fifteen to twenty active coxswains (boat drivers) that enable us to deliver an adventurous dive programme from our own boats.
-And with the right training, practice and qualifications there is no reason you shouldn’t be able to become one of them.
+Clidive usually has 15-20 active coxswains (boat drivers) who enable us to provide an adventurous dive programme using our own boats.
+And with the right training, practice and qualifications there is no reason why you shouldn’t be able to become one of them.
 Here is how to do it.

 The club runs the BSAC Boat Handling course.
-This is run over a weekend and gives you a basic grounding in handling powerboats, navigation, chart work, tides and boat care.
-Clidive has many Boat Handling Instructors and we run up to four courses a year on the Thames during the off-season.
+This is run over a weekend, preceded by some evening theory sessions, and gives you a basic grounding in handling powerboats, navigation, chart work, tides and boat care.
+Clidive has its own Boat Handling Instructors and we aim to run at least two courses a year during the off-season.

 We carry oxygen on both our boats and it is important that we have as many people as possible qualified to use it.
 Almost every diving-related injury is helped by administering oxygen.